 Media has been taught in schools since the 1970s but has experienced a dramatic increase in demand in the 21st century.
 The subject is embraced at Shiplake College and our Media Department offers an enjoyable and rewarding A Level course to anyone with an interest in how the media operates.
 Course content and delivery is based on ongoing consultation with leading experts, providing pupils with an accurate, inspiring insight into the rapidly evolving industry.
 With so many jobs available in this growing area, many pupils view studying Media as the first stepping stone on their desired career path.

 Media is only taught in the Sixth Form, but no prior experience of the subject is required to embark on the A Level course.
 The combination of theoretical, analytical and practical work allows pupils a certain degree of flexibility to choose topics of interest to them and discover areas of expertise.
 Those who enjoy working as part of a team relish the opportunity to collaborate with others in creative coursework tasks.
-It would be beneficial for an prospective candidate to have gained at least a C grade at either English or English Literature at GCSE.
+It would be beneficial for a prospective candidate to have gained at least a grade 5 or 6 at either English or English Literature at GCSE.

 There are, of course, opportunities to watch films for enjoyment purposes rather than purely for critical analysis.
 Teachers often run film afternoons or evenings in the winter months to offer a well-earned break from physical exertion.

 Every year, the department hosts the 'Shiplake Oscars' where all of the work produced is showcased for the rest of the school and awards given out for categories such as 'Best Directing' and 'Best Editing'.
 The event has always been well supported and it is a fun way to cap off a year of hard work for all involved.